Shoulao/carousel/README.md

   - the styling of a carousel is fully customizable, you can add your own classes via objectStyle element like in the description below

 ### Update:
-  - added onmouseover functionality - on mouse over action stops the slider
+  - + onmouseover functionality - on mouse over action stops the slider
-  - added title animation functionality:
+  - + title animation functionality:
         - fadeIn
         - rollUp
         - zoomIn